kieran168/Hwk-7/Lab7.md

 we thought that dropping variables marked as not important would improve our model and therefore improve the prediction accuracy.

-It appears that the majority of the shift was from the True Falses (which were at \~53% but are now at \~49%) to the False Positives (which were at \~30% and are now at \~35%).
-This increase in the False Positive rates would be a “bad” problem from an insurance or
+It appears that the majority of the shift was from the True Negatives (which were at \~53% but are now at \~49%) to the False Positives (which were at \~30% and are now at \~35%).
+This increase in the False Positive rates would be a “bad” problem from the viewpoint of an insurance company because their prediction model is telling their sales department that they don’t need to tap that market to sell more insurance policies.
+This would be a lost opportunity for them.

     ##        true
     ## pred        0     1